ansys/pyansys-geometry/doc/source/index.rst

             Examples
             ^^^^^^^^

-            This section demonstrates how to use PyGeometry.
+            Explore examples that show how to use PyGeometry to perform many different types of operations.

             +++
             .. button-link:: examples.html